 This course will build upon concepts, principles, and skills presented in NURS 3312 and will focus on complex health alterations in adults and the nurse's responsibility in making clinical decisions and fostering health restoration and maintenance.
 A clinical practicum will enhance the ability to manage complex health illnesses including medication administration and maintenance.
-Prerequisites: Successful completion of the nursing pre-requisites; Admission to the Nursing Major (BSN pre-licensure option); Successful completion of NURS 1101, NURS 3201, NURS 3202, NURS 3203, NURS 3204, NURS 3205, NURS 3309, NURS 3310, NURS 3311, NURS 3312, NURS 3411, NURS 3412, and NURS 3413 with a "C" letter grade or better.
-Co-requisites: Enrollment in NURS 4209, NURS 4210, and NURS 4211.
+Prerequisites: Successful completion of the nursing pre-requisites; Admission to the Nursing Major; Completion of NURS NURS 3312, NURS 3310, NURS 3311, NURS 3203, and NURS 3412 with a "B" letter grade or better.
+Co-requisites: Enrollment in NURS3413, NURS 4209, NURS 4210, and NURS 4211.